ali-izhar/machine-learning/Theory/README.md

 > Note: For the matrix multiplication to be valid, the number of columns in $W$ must match the number of rows in $X$.
 That's why in many scenarios, we see the transpose of $W$ (i.e., $W^T$) being used to align the matrices properly for multiplication.

-# Matrix Dimensions in Neural Networks
+## Matrix Dimensions in Neural Networks

-Understanding the dimensions of matrices is crucial when working with neural networks.
-This README aims to clarify how the dimensions of various matrices are determined based on the architecture of a neural network.

-## Network Architecture

 Consider a neural network with the following architecture:

 - **Input layer**: 2 nodes